 - To protect your branches, trees, plants, and bushes from Cicada, select 1/4" mesh

-Using Garden Netting on Plants, Vines and Trees
+Using Bird Netting for Gardens on Plants, Vines and Trees

 Fabricated from a durable, UV-protected polypropylene material, Bird B Gone Garden Netting is specially designed to endure hot sun and winter’s rain.
 It’s also environmentally friendly and made from FDA sanctioned resin.
 Once installed, it’s almost invisible, blending in with your bushes, vines, plants and small trees.